-Dr. Ryan Eustice is Senior Vice President of Automated Driving at the Toyota Research Institute (TRI) and head of the TRI Ann Arbor office.
-He also serves on Michigan Governor Rick Snyder's "Council on Future Mobility," a state government regulatory policy advisory board.
+Dr. Ryan Eustice is the Senior Vice President of Automated Driving at the Toyota Research Institute (TRI) and head of the TRI Ann Arbor office.
+He also serves on the Michigan Governor's "Council on Future Mobility," a state government regulatory policy advisory board.

 Dr. Eustice received a Ph.D. from the Massachusetts Institute of Technology / Woods Hole Oceanographic Institution Joint Program in Ocean Engineering in 2005, and was a Postdoctoral Research Scholar at Johns Hopkins University.